-Clients from the personal injury law offices of Alan M. Laskin in Sacramento California run in to this a lot.
+Clients from Laskin Balma Attorneys at Law in Sacramento California run in to this a lot.
 An insurance company does not pay for bills as they come.
 There are typically two settlements with an adverse insurance company: property damage and bodily injury.
 Now, you may not have an injury and the only thing you need to worry about is property damage, but if you do have an injury, you’ve got medical bills coming in and nobody paying them.

 The insurance company will only give one lump sum bodily injury settlement.
 With the property damage they might pay out the rental car and pay out the vehicle repair.
 Sometimes they’ll even replace damaged equipment.
 But bodily injury is just one number that includes medical expenses, out-of-pocket expenses, wage loss, pain and suffering and every other claim an injured party can bring.

 The lump sum system gives them many advantages including devaluing medical care and eliminating general damages.
 They use terms like “reasonable and customary” to cut a bill from $100.00 to $50.00, even though the amount owed to the doctor is still $100.00.
 That takes $50.00 out of your pain and suffering to cover the portion of the bill they didn’t allow for.
 There is a reason behind the name “adjuster”, they “adjust” the charges to their own benefit.

 This is why they don’t pay bills as they come.
 Insurance companies want the opportunity to delay, deny, and devalue.
 So what can you do when creditors are knocking at your door and office staff are calling you for payment night and day?
 Secure a personal injury attorney from Laskin Balma Attorneys at Law in Sacramento California.